 Although you will see a lot of tourists wearing shorts and sleeveless t-shirts, in parts of Israel and Jordan such outfits may be considered offensive.
 Light, but longer pants and dresses are appreciated and buy more respect.
-Open sandals will be very uncomfortable on the uneven terrain of the Archeological sites and may be considered provocative in a non-tourist settings of the West Bank and parts of Jordan (This recommendation applies to both - men and women).
+Open sandals may be rather uncomfortable on the uneven terrain of the Archeological sites.